 Bar/Bat Mitzvah Gifts & Favors Cost

-Then, once you do that – next in line is Bar/Bat Mitzvah favors for your guests.
+Then, once you do that – next in line are Bar/Bat Mitzvah favors for your guests.

 Note: Sure, it doesn’t have to be personalized.
 But what’s the point in that?
 How else would your guests remember where they got this cool gift from?

 But be careful… favors are a sneaky bunch.